-You can use deploy or load functions to initialize the contract object.
-They are used in different scenarios.
-Deploy applies to the initial deployment contract, and load is used when the contract has been deployed and the contract address is known.
+Contract objects can be initialized using the deploy or load functions, which are used in different scenarios.
+The former applies to the initial deployment contract, and the latter is used when the contract has been deployed and the contract address is known.